-SOCIAL AND POLITICAL PHILOSOPHY.
-If persons are equal, how can anyone have legitimate political authority over others?
+persons are equal, how can anyone have legitimate political authority over others?
 Who defines justice, freedom, and equality?
 Where do rights come from, and what are the limits of tolerance?
 Which social and political institutions are worth defending?
 This course encourages students to think critically about the nature of human society, the role of the individual vis-à-vis the group, and the legitimacy of the state.
 Prerequisite: Rhetoric 102.
+Offered: spring semester.